 If you’re trying to make it easy for customers to call your business, you are probably using click-to-call ads in your paid search efforts.
 Click-to-call ads work great because it makes it a one-click affair for mobile searchers to call your business.
 But you may not know that with Facebook’s click-to-call feature, also known as “Call Now”, you can make it easy for customers who you are reaching through your Facebook advertising to call your business.

-Here are five things you need to know about Facebook Call Now ads to get the most out of your marketing dollars.
+Here is everything you need to know about Facebook Call Now ads to get the most out of your marketing dollars.

 The Call Now click-to-call feature is part of Facebook’s Reach Ads toolkit, which helps businesses connect with customers who are close to their business location.
 By using Reach Ads with the Call Now CTA button, you can target people only within your service area.
 This allows you to only spend your ad dollars reaching people within your service area and prevents you from getting calls from people that won’t ever become customers.